PrincetonUniversity/VST/doc/catalog-of-examples.md

 - [High-level proof: ReedSolomon.v](https://github.com/verified-network-toolchain/Verified-FEC/blob/master/proofs/RS/ReedSolomon.v)

 ### Quicksort
-- Yes:  Low-expressive, Open-source, Documented, Unified, High-Expressive
+- Yes:  Low-expressive, Open-source, Documented, Unified, High-Expressive, 64-bit
 - Not: Multilevel; that is, a single-layer proof directly proves that the C program sorts correctly, there is no functional model in between.

 These are three different versions of quicksort, of increasing generality and modularity,